Are we gazing at the same moon?

 2024 Tank Art Festival, Shanghai

-In astronomical photography, the “Lunar Mosaic” is often used to synthesize high-definition images of the moon.
-This work is an artistic experiment based on the moon image by NASA’s Galileo spacecraft in 1992.
+In astronomical photography, the “Lunar Mosaic” is often used to synthesize high-definition images of the moon by collaging captured parts, where images are shot at different space and time.
+This work is an artistic experiment based on the moon image by NASA’s Galileo spacecraft in 1992, arguing the inconssistency behind the moon image and our collective memory as a humanistic entity.

-However, it employs generative AI technology to allow artificial intelligence to imagine the parts of the celestial body beyond the fragments, revealing the dislocation and discontinuity behind the vast whole.
+However, the artwork employs generative AI technology to allow artificial in-telligence to imagine the parts of the celestial body beyond the fragments, revealing the dislocation and discontinuity behind the vast whole.
 By showcasing the parallel existences and possibilities of the moon, it forms a surreal and fantastical picture.